This lesson is in the early stages of development (Alpha version)

 In machine learning terminology: we will use our x feature (variable) and y labels(“answers”) to train our Linear Regression model to predict y values when provided with x values.

-The mathematical equation for a linear fit is y = mx + c where y is our label data, x is our input feature(s), m represents the gradient of the linear fit, and c represents the intercept with the y-axis.
+The mathematical equation for a linear fit is y = mx + c where y is our label data, x is our input feature(s), m represents the slope of the linear fit, and c represents the intercept with the y-axis.

 A typical ML workflow is as following: